 You can contribute a combined maximum of $5,500 per year — or $6,500 if you’re 50 years old or older — to all of your traditional and Roth IRAs.
 Now for your monthly rate calculations: $5,500 divided by 12 is $458.33.
 Let’s forget about what your elementary school teacher taught you about rounding down and bring that up to $460.
 That’s how much you should factor into your monthly rate if you decide to go either the traditional or Roth IRA route.
 If you’re 50 or older, your retirement savings target is $542.

-Another option is a SEP-IRA. of $55,000 annually.
+Another option is a SEP IRA, where you can contribute a max of 25% of your earnings, up to $55,000, annually.
 Clearly that’s a lot higher than the annual contribution limits on a traditional or Roth IRA, which is why it can be a great option for high-earning freelancers.

 Let’s say freelancing is treating you well (extremely well, really) and you want to max out your SEP IRA this year.
 Here’s what the math looks like: Divide $55,000 by 12, and you get $4,583.
 So we’d recommend accounting for that in your monthly rate if you want to max out your SEP IRA.